SandZn/brisky-base/README.md

 }) // → results in { a: { c: true }, b: {} }
 ```

-Base objects allow fields to be an object andt a primitive at the same time.
+Base objects allow fields to be an object and a primitive at the same time.

 ```javascript
 const base = require('brisky-base')